EU helicopters strike Somali pirate base on land

 "(It) may take time to limit the overall scope of pirate activities.
 The pirates have had virtually unconstrained ability to operate for five or six years now and that won't be rolled back rapidly," said a maritime analyst who declined to be named.

-The Somali pirates have raked in millions of dollars in ransoms in recent years in what has become a highly organized international criminal enterprise.
+The pirates have raked in millions of dollars in ransoms in recent years in what has become a highly organised international criminal enterprise.

 A study published earlier this year by the One Earth Future Foundation showed Somali piracy cost the world economy some $7 billion last year, with ransoms paid reaching $160 million.